-7.10.1 Responsible officers of a licensed corporation should have sufficient authority to supervise the business of regulated activity in the licensed corporation.
+7.11.1 Section 126(2)(b) of the SFO requires responsible officers of a licensed corporation should have sufficient authority to supervise the business of regulated activity in the licensed corporation.
 It is not acceptable to hire responsible officers in name only, where those responsible officers in reality do not participate in the supervision of the business activities of a licensed corporation, or they lack sufficient authority to do so.